-Depending on your personal circumstances, you may need to pay the full cost or make a contribution to the cost of your care.
+Depending on your personal circumstances, you may need to pay the full cost or make a financial contribution to the cost of your care.

 Depending on the outcome of the financial assessment you may have to contribute an amount to or pay the full cost of your care.

 If you have savings of more than £23,250, or you do not want to have a financial assessment, you will have to pay the full cost of your care.